ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 changes to ensure that your addon runs correctly in the FastBoot environment.

 Remember that when updating your addons for FastBoot compatibility, your code now must run in both a browser *and* Node.js.
-Most importantly, that means that you cannot just assume that there will always be DOM APIs available.
+Most importantly, that means that you cannot assume that DOM APIs will always be available.

 ## Don't Break the Boot

-The first step towards FastBoot support is ensuring that your addon doesn't cause the app to crash when run in Node.
+The first step towards FastBoot support is ensuring that your addon doesn't cause the app to crash when it is run in Node.
 You can verify this by adding your addon to a new Ember app, adding the FastBoot addon, and running the FastBoot server with `ember fastboot`.